 If your perfect day can be created within current restrictions, you can start planning right away.
 A longer engagement may work better for couples envisioning a bigger celebration or indoor dining options.

 Looking for more real wedding inspiration?
 Head over to Zola's Real Weddings gallery.

-NYC has plenty of dreamy urban landscapes and awe-inspiring architecture to capture in your wedding photos.
-Here are some notable spots for wedding photographs in and around the city:
+Another perk of getting married in NYC is the dreamy urban landscapes and awe-inspiring architecture to capture in your wedding photos.
+Here are some notable spots around the city for your wedding photographer to keep in mind:

 Gay marriages in New York City are special celebrations.
 The metropolis is home to one of the world’s largest LGBTQIA populations in the world and many landmarks of gay history, such as The Stonewall Inn and The Leslie-Lohman Museum of Gay and Lesbian Art.

 The state has recognized same-sex marriage equality since 2011 when Governor Andrew Cuomo signed the Marriage Equality Act.
 This law provides same-sex couples the same rights, responsibilities, and benefits under State and local law enjoyed by opposite-sex couples.

 Now that you’ve decided on New York City as your wedding location, it’s time to check other important wedding to-dos off your list.
 Choosing a wedding date and venue are essential next steps so you can start reaching out to other wedding-planning professionals.
 Vendors in the city are in high demand so the earlier you start planning, the better.

 Here’s a list of local vendors you’ll need to plan your perfect day.
 You can sort each category by price, venue style, wedding theme, and more:

 In addition to vendor decisions, there’s also the guest experience to consider when planning a wedding in the city.
 Our section below features helpful information for travelers and a list of can’t-miss attractions.
 Link it on your wedding website so guests have easy access to all the information they need.